NDSR Art is now accepting applications for its second and final resident cohort.

 NDSR Art seeks four residents for year-long placement at host institutions across the country.
-NDSR Art residencies run for 12 months, from August 2017 through July 2018 and from August 2018 through July 2019.
-Residents are hired by their host institution for 12 months where they will complete digital stewardship projects on-site at their host institutions.
+This NDSR Art residency runs for 12 months, from July 16, 2018 to July 12, 2019, starting with a week-long training period in Philadelphia.
+Residents will complete digital stewardship projects on-site at their host institutions.

 Participation in the program includes a week-long advanced training session, ongoing workshops, lectures, and special events, and other cohort activities.
 Residents work with mentors at their host institutions and local ARLIS/NA chapters.
 Mentoring and career development services are available through involvement in the larger NDSR and ARLIS/NA communities.